ctf0/Seti_ST3/README.md

 - Current line number color, ST lacks this.

-- Everything else is basically the same as the original except for a couple of UI colors & some scopes color like (heading in MD files) to make it easir to read.
+- Everything else is basically the same as the original except for a couple of UI colors & some scopes color like (heading in MD files) to make it easier to read.

 ### TODO